Paul W. S. Anderson: Mortal Kombat and commercial success

-Event Horizon, Soldier and The Sight
+Event Horizon, Soldier, and The Sight

 The success of Mortal Kombat gave Anderson free rein to choose his next project, the science fiction action film Soldier, written by Blade Runner screenwriter David Peoples.
 Peoples' script—and eventually the film itself—contains references to his work on Blade Runner and can be considered to be taking place in the same universe, as a sidequel or standalone sequel of sorts.
 Kurt Russell became attached to star but decided to take some time off to build up his body, as required by the role, which delayed the production.

 In the meantime, Anderson directed the 1997 science fiction horror film Event Horizon, written by Philip Eisner and starring Laurence Fishburne and Sam Neill.
 Despite praise for its visuals and production design, it was not well received by critics or audiences (D+ on a Cinemascore poll), and failed to break even, which Anderson blamed on a tight post-production schedule and studio-enforced cuts.
 It later sold well on home video and gained a small cult following.
-Plans to complete a director's cut restoring the deleted footage were abandoned when it was discovered that most of it had been lost or degraded.
+Plans to complete a director's cut featuring the deleted scenes were abandoned when it was discovered that most of it had been lost or degraded, having been storedmuch to Anderson's confusionin a salt mine in Transylvania.
+In the years since its release, it has been reassessed as a cult classic that influenced many horror and sci-fi films and video games, and often appears on lists of the best horror films of all time.

 Soldier was eventually completed and released in 1998 but was a critical and commercial disaster, making less than $15 million in the US, on a budget of $60 million, and releasing straight-to-video in several other markets.
 Anderson has expressed his regret that the planned location shoots had to be changed to studio soundstages due to the El Niño hurricane, which ended up compromising the film's look.
-He also verbalized his disappointment with Warner Bros., whom he believes tried to market the film to the same male teen audience as Mortal Kombat, rather than to grown-up audiences, including women.
+He also verbalised his disappointment with Warner Bros., whom he believes tried to market the film to the same male teen audience as Mortal Kombat, rather than to grown-up audiences, including women.

 After his last two films' poor performances, Anderson was forced to put his planned remake of the cult film Death Race 2000 on hold, and he set about writing and directing the 2000 supernatural mystery drama TV film The Sight, starring Andrew McCarthy.
 It was meant as a pilot for a potential series, but despite achieving high ratings, it was not picked up.
 Anderson made his earlier films as "Paul Anderson", the name he registered with the Directors Guild of America, but with The Sight, he began crediting himself as "Paul W. S. Anderson", as filmmaker Paul Thomas Anderson had registered himself with the Writers Guild of America as "Paul Anderson", making it impossible for either of them to both write and direct films as "Paul Anderson".